plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 This would provide AS923 support where required while allowing full AU915 support across public networks ensuring Helium participates in the growth of the overall LoRaWAN ecosystem.
 This would also be helping to solve congestion issues in the few metropolitan areas of Australia.

-The code limiting votes to a per hotspot asserted to the Australian continent is outlined below.

 ## Drawbacks